 This is a bright and comfortable Scandinavian-Style bedroom with a pair of tall windows flanking the head of the traditional bed.
 There is a dark iron fireplace on the side built into the white wall with stoneworks and has a colorful abstract painted mounted above it.

-This Scandinavian-Style bathroom has a simple white floor paired with white walls and a white ceiling.
+This Scandinavian-style bathroom has a simple white floor paired with white walls and a white ceiling.
 The shower area is separated from the rest of the bathroom with a glass wall.
 The stand-out elements are the wooden built-in drawers of the vanity area and the wall-mounted artwork above the toilet.

-This entry hall has a simple Scandinavian-Style design with a hardwood flooring separated from the white walls by wooden moldings that match the wooden railings and steps of the staircase leading to the second floor.
+This entry hall has a simple Scandinavian-style design with a hardwood flooring separated from the white walls by wooden moldings that match the wooden railings and steps of the staircase leading to the second floor.
 This area is illuminated by a white modern pendant light.

 The furniture that you find in this style is definitely going to be unique.
-Though it’s not designed to necessarily be eye catching it will be at the same time.
-That’s because a lot of the pieces have a unique style simply through accident.
+Though it’s not designed to necessarily be eye-catching it will be at the same time.
+That’s because a lot of the pieces have a unique style simply through an accident.
 This is mainly because the most efficient and effective method for doing what they are meant to do is entirely different from what most would consider standard.
 The pieces like chairs and tables, however, will generally be very standard in style and very basic at the same time.
 This helps make sure they fit into any home.